Home » Jams, Jellies & Preserves » Small Batch Pear Ginger Jam (No Pectin)

 Allow to cool for a few minutes, then ladle into canning jars (I use this funnel) leaving about 1/4 inch of room at the top.
 Secure caps and lids and allow jam to cool to room temperature before storing it in the refrigerator.

-NOTE: This is a small batch pear ginger jam and makes 3 jars.
+NOTE: This is a small batch pear ginger jam and makes three 8 ounce jars.
+You can get the jars here.

 🌡️ STORAGE